deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 <p align="justify">

 A `yaml` file (i.e., `training_env.yml`) is required for training the `pytorch` neural network model, and `deeplenstronomy_env.yml` is required for simulating strong lensing datasets with `deeplenstronomy`.

+This code works on Linux but has not been tested for Mac or Windows.

-There is a sky brightness-related bug in the PyPI 0.0.2.3 version of `deeplenstronomy`, and an update to the latest version will be required for reproduction of results.
-This works on Linux but has not been tested for Mac or Windows.
+There is a sky brightness-related bug in the PyPI 0.0.2.3 version of `deeplenstronomy`, and an update to the latest version will be required to reproduce the results.

 </p>

 &nbsp;